Hitch Hiker Optical Mount

 High megapixel digital cameras demand steady support for maximum resolution.
 But the Hitch Hiker doesn't just provide support.
 It also provides control.
 Compose photos rapidly, accurately, and easily.
 Deftly glide along arching paths while shooting video.
 Follow action wherever it goes with positive control.
 Let go and aim is maintained on-target -- no clamping needed.
 Stay ready for the next shot.

 The Hitch Hiker allows the user to frame and shoot very quickly and with precision that can't be matched by hand-held photography.
 When holding a camera by hand, there is ALWAYS some movement of the camera -- over and above what would be called "vibration."
 This movement creates uncertainty in aiming -- and a hand-held camera will migrate (randomly) while shooting a burst.
 Moreover, the photographer's attention must be divided between the tasks of aiming and holding the camera steadily.
-Certainly, practice improves this skill -- but there remains two independent tasks that must be controlled simultaneously.

-Using the Hitch Hiker virtually eliminates the task of steadying the camera -- while allowing the photographer to concentrate on composition.
-And the precision of rapid aiming afforded by the Hitch Hiker's smooth, balanced motions allows the photographer to quickly perfect a photo's composition.
+The precision of rapid aiming afforded by the Hitch Hiker's smooth, balanced motions allows the photographer to quickly perfect a photo's composition.

-So -- while eliminating vibration is a strong reason for using the Hitch Hiker, a more compelling reason to employ the Hitch Hiker is to take advantage of the control it affords in rapidly composing photos.
+While eliminating vibration is a strong reason for using the Hitch Hiker, a more compelling reason to employ the Hitch Hiker is to take advantage of the control it affords in rapidly composing photos.